Dissection Classes

 The Donor Gift

 A dissection class is more than just experiential.
 It directly benefits those who are on a daily basis, suffering pain and discomfort.
 The donors who donate their forms, do so in order that others may benefit from their gift.
+In my eight years of running dissection classes, I can honestly say that every donor gift has done exactly that.

 A Functional Fascia dissection class hold the donor and the facility as the most important element in the whole class.
 As well as respecting the donor form at all times, we spend time each day cleaning the lab and at the end of the week scrub every surface and work space from top to bottom.